nirzaa/Mice_project/README.md

 ## step 5: running the neural net

 Now everything is ready and we have to run the neural net on our data.
-We will run `python ./src/mice/main/sweep_func.py --T=900` which will start to learn the mi for the number of boxes: 20 and the (10,10,10)
+We will run `python ./src/mice/main/sweep_func.py --T=900` which will start to learn the mi for the data we will declare inside this file, namely: for the number of boxes: 20 and the (10,10,10)